OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 # [Teams Manifest (developer preview)](#tab/jsonmanifest)

 > [!IMPORTANT]
-> Smart alerts aren't yet supported for the [Teams manifest for Office Add-ins (preview)](../develop/json-manifest-overview.md).
+> Smart Alerts aren't yet supported for the [Teams manifest for Office Add-ins (preview)](../develop/json-manifest-overview.md).
 This tab is for future use.

 1. Open the **manifest.json** file.